revbayes/revbayes.github.io/tutorials/multifig/index.md

 In the previous examples, we used a GeoSSE model {% cite Goldberg2011 %} to investigate the evolution of the Hawaiian *Kadua*.
 The GeoSSE model allows us to estimate rates of within-region speciation, extinction, between-region speciation, and dispersal that differ among regions.
 Biologically, we expect that these different rates are informed by features of the regions where the species are evolving.
 For example, we might expect that species disperse at a lower rate between more distant islands, or go extinct at a higher rate on smaller islands.

-The FIG model {% cite Landis2022 %} and the Multiple Feature-Informed GeoSSE (MultiFIG) model {% cite Swiston2023 %} address this.
-Rather than giving each region its own evolutionary rate parameters, it uses functions to link features of those regions to evolutionary rates.
+The FIG model {% cite Landis2022 %} and the Multiple Feature-Informed GeoSSE (MultiFIG) model {% cite Swiston2023 %} attempt to model this expectation.
+Rather than giving each region its own evolutionary rate parameters, FIG models use functions to link features of those regions to evolutionary rates.
 This allows us to test hypotheses about the importance of certain environmental features on evolutionary processes.
 It also has the benefit of reducing the number of parameters that need to be estimated.
-The number of parameters in the MultiFIG model is constant with respect to the number of regions, so we can investigate systems with more regions.
+The number of parameters in the MultiFIG model is constant with respect to the number of regions, so we can investigate systems with more regions without suffering an explosion in the number of model parameters.
 In this tutorial, we will model the evolution and biogeography of *Kadua* using seven regions and eight regional features.
+Later tutorials will explore how to adapt FIG to allow for regional features, and their linked biogeographic rates, to change over time.

 {% subsection The MultiFIG model %}